 mission

-The mission of art @ the Nawn is to provide a welcoming, and inclusive space for performance artists to teach, and create works; and to make art and community in Roxbury and Dorchester accessible to all through public events and cultural enrichment.
+The mission of art @ the Nawn is to provide a welcoming, and inclusive space for performance artists to teach, and create works; and to make art and community in greater Boston accessible to all through public events and cultural enrichment.

 the Nawn Factory program goals